free-pdk/free-pdk-examples/FadeLED/README.md

 - When the digital pin is LOW, current will flow through the LED and it will light up.
 - When the digital pin is HIGH, no current will flow and the LED will turn off.

-This also means we have to invert the PWM output or else the brightness level will be reversed.
+This also means we have to invert the PWM output or else the brightness levels will be reversed.

 ### Internal Peripherals Used:
 - **11-bit PWM (PWMG1)**

-- ... _or_ ...
+... _or_ ...
 - **8-bit timer 2 PWM (TM2)**

 ### Toolchain: